andrewmcdan/ChatGPT-History-Viewer/README.md

 - Conversation list sorted by most recent activity with timestamps.
 - Full message viewer with role-aware styling (user/assistant/system/tool).
 - Global text search across titles and message bodies with inline highlighting.
+- Optional semantic search powered by embeddings and a SQLite vector extension.
 - Attachment and code payloads flattened into readable text for searching.

 ## Requirements